 \subsection{Acknowledgements}

-We thank Mike Mandell for his insights on various aspects of robustness related to this paper, Don Sheehy and Ren\' e Corbet, Alex Rolle, and Don Sheehy for helpful conversations about the multicover nerve theorem, H\aa vard Bjerkevik for helpful discussions about the Wasserstein stability of 2-parameter persistence, and Alex Tchernev for pointing out an error in \cref{Sec:Interleavings} of the first version of the paper; and the anonymous reviewers for many helpful suggestions.
+We thank Mike Mandell for his insights on various aspects of robustness related to this paper; Ren\' e Corbet, Alex Rolle, and Don Sheehy for helpful conversations about the multicover nerve theorem; H\aa vard Bjerkevik for valuable discussions about the Wasserstein stability of 2-parameter persistence; Alex Tchernev for pointing out an error in \cref{Sec:Interleavings} of the first version of the paper; and the anonymous reviewers for many helpful suggestions.

 The computations and figures of \cref{Sec:RIVET_Point_Clouds} would not have been possible without the work of Matthew Wright, Bryn Keller, Roy Zhao, and Simon Segert on the RIVET software.
 In particular, Zhao designed and implemented RIVET's algorithm for computing degree-Rips bifiltrations, and Segert made critical improvements to RIVET's visualization capabilities.